ssjshields/zs-bundled-mods/mods/bundled-mods/README.md

-# Ultimate ZERO Sievert Mod bundle
+# Ultimate ZERO Sievert Mod Bundle

 A bundle with your favorite ZERO Sievert mods.
 Credits to `Eldoofus` for figuring out how to make mods configurable.